Dutch grammar: Diminutive in

-Umlaut in diminutives
+Diaeresis in diminutives

-Standard Dutch, as well as most dialects, do not use umlaut as a grammatical marker.
-However, some eastern dialects (East Brabantian, Limburgish and many Low Saxon areas) have regular umlaut of the preceding vowel in diminutives.
-As this is not a standard feature, it is rare in the written language except when used to evoke a local feeling.
-It can be more common in the spoken language.
-Some examples:
+Standard Dutch and most other dialects do not use diaeresis as a grammatical marker.
+However, some eastern dialects (East Brabantian, Limburgish and many Low Saxon areas) have regular diaeresis of the preceding vowel in diminutives.
+As that is not a standard feature, it is rare in the written language except to evoke a local feeling.
+It can be more common in the spoken language: